 16. When the mysore pak is about to finish, the mixture will become very thick, with lot of pores or bubbles.
 No more adding ghee at this stage otherwise it will ooze out the excess.
 The mixture will leave the pan completely within few seconds.

 17. Be very very quick and transfer to a greased pan.
-With the help of a greased spoon, light level the top.
-Traditional mysore pak is actually not leveled but I suggest to reduce the crumbs.
+With the help of a greased spoon, lightly level the top.
+Traditional Mysore pak is actually not leveled but I suggest this to reduce the crumbs.

 18. Set aside for 10 to 15 mins.
 Invert it on a board.
-Cut to desired sized pieces.
+Cut to desired size pieces.

 Related Recipes